Parkreiner/etrian-character-customizer/README.md

 ## Tech Stack

-This project was [will be] built with:
+This project will be built with:

 - TypeScript
-- Node.js + Fastify
+- Node.js + Express + tRPC + Vite
-- PostgreSQL (plus Prisma)
+- PostgreSQL + Prisma
-- Rust
-- React
-- RadixUI
+- React + RadixUI
 - TailwindCSS
-- Vite